mahmoudparsian/big-data-mapreduce-course/syllabus/2023-Fall/README.md

 * Understand the fundamentals of MapReduce Paradigm
 * Use PySpark (Python API for Apache Spark) to solve big data problems
 * Use SQL for NoSQL data (DataFrames in Spark and Amazon Athena)
-* Understand Amazon Athena: Access Big Data by SQL
+* Understand Amazon Athena & Google BigQuery: Access & Analyze Big Data by SQL

 -----------------